wp-plugins/timespan/readme.txt

 2. Activate the TimeSpan plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin by going to the TimeSpan menu that appears in your admin menu (under Settings).

-== Setup ==

-Once the plugin is activated, you have two options: you can include it in your theme files (handy for WordPress developers), or you can let us do all the heavy lifting with automagic setup.

-== Include TimeSpan in Your Theme Files ==

-1. Head over to the TimeSpan menu under Settings
-2. Fill out the options on that page
-3. Place the shortcode [time-span] wherever you'd like the data to show up in your theme file (e.g. page-home.php).
-4. Click the blue "Save Changes" button.

-That's it!

-== Automagic Setup ==

-The Automagic Setup will automatically insert the calculated time to read at the top of each of your posts.
-Here's how to do that:

-1. Head over to the TimeSpan menu under Settings
-2. Fill out the options on that page
-3. Check the box at the bottom labeled "Automatically insert the time to read at the top of Posts".
-4. Click the blue "Save Changes" button.

-That's it!

 == Frequently Asked Questions ==